jakobzhao/geog4572/labs/lab05/readme.md

     - A video or image on the front or end page; (**5 POINTS**)

-    - A social media button to share the storymap to Facebook or Twitter; (**5 POINTS**)
+    - A social media button to share the storymap to Facebook or Twitter; #### If you want to generate a Storymap

     - credit information or acknowledgement;

     - A github button to point to your github repository.

-The structure of your github repository should like something below.
+The structure of your github repository should like something below. (**5 POINTS**)

 ```Powershell
 [Submission_Lab_05]